 Which Apple Watches are waterproof?

 All Apple Watches are water-resistant to a greater or lesser extent, but Apple is careful to avoid adjectives like waterproof, which implies invincibility.
-There's always a limit.
+There's always a limit to what they can handle.

-You can divide the five generations into two groups, based on their liquid resistance and Apple's recommendations and warnings.
+You can divide the six models into two groups, based on their liquid resistance and Apple's recommendations and warnings.

 - Original Apple Watch and Series 1: Splash- and water-resistant, but submersion is not recommended